jcammmmm/thocments/logbook-monolith-devmnt/main.md

 Also, yesterday was the start of current sprint.
 No new assignment was provided to me.
 I feel extranged because I feel that this is a motivation to finish my contract here.
 Yesterday I talked a lot with my manager.
-He tell me that a teammember left out global team due to a lack of results.
+He tell me that a team member left out global team due to a lack of results.